sensedeep/custom-metrics/README.md

 })
 ```

 Metrics are stored in the DynamoDB database referenced by the **table** name in the desired region.
-This table can be your existing application DynamoDB table and metrics can safely coexist with your app data.
+This table can be your existing application DynamoDB table and metrics can safely coexist with your data.

 The **primaryKey** and **sortKey** are the primary and sort keys for the main table index.
 These default to 'pk' and 'sk' respectively.
 CustomMetrics does not support tables without a sort key.